-The Governing Body is the strategic decision making body of the school.
+The Local Governing Body is the strategic decision making body of the school.

-Governing Body Meetings are held once a term, usually in the second half of the term.
+The Local Governing Body meetings are held once a term, usually in the second half of the term.
 Whole school issues are discussed and decisions and policies agreed as appropriate.
 All Governors are expected to attend these meetings.

 We also have sub-committee which cover specific areas of school management.
 These meetings are held each half term.
 Each committee has a chairman, elected annually by the Governing Body.
 Members of the Governing Body may chose to join one or more committee.

 Governors attend training sessions to support their work and may also attend specific meetings to focus on particular areas for development.